-- 3. For ADHC providers with eighty-nine (89) or more Home and Community-Based waiver participants who employ a case manager to meet staffing requirements of section D. 1, the case manager must have a bachelor's degree in health or social services. - 4.
-Aides working at the ADHC center must meet minimum staffing requirements consistent with SCDHEC licensing requirements.
+3. For ADHC providers with eighty-nine (89) or more Home and Community-Based waiver participants who employ a case manager to meet staffing requirements of section D. 1, the case manager must have a bachelor's degree in health or social services.

-5. The provider must check the CNA abuse registry and the OIG exclusions lists periodically for all staff.
+- 4. Aides working at the ADHC center must meet minimum staffing requirements consistent with SCDHEC licensing requirements. - 5.
+The provider must check the CNA abuse registry and the OIG exclusions lists for all staff prior to hire then at least every two years thereafter.
 A copy of the search results page must be maintained in each employee's personnel file.
 Anyone appearing on either of these lists is not allowed to provide services to waiver participants or participate in any Medicaid funded programs.
 The website addresses are listed below: